yjperez/teleport/rfd/0014-custom-approval-conditions.md

 In general, what the above configuration allows us to do, is to construct a "matcher" which allow us to answer the question "can user `X` serve as an approver for request `Y`" based solely on the initial state of request `Y` and the current auth context of user `X`.
-Note that just because the roles of user say that they can theoretically be an approver, does not mean that they are capable of triggering any of the custom thresholds defined in the request.
-This is OK, and we will allow them to submit a proposal anyhow.
+Note that just because the roles of a user say that they can theoretically be an approver, does not mean that they are capable of triggering any of the custom thresholds defined in the request.
+This is OK, and we will allow them to submit a review anyhow.
 The question of what triggers a state-transition is separate.
-In fact, it need to be answerable by teleport.
-It is acceptable for the request to never automatically state-transition, and instead rely on an external plugin which monitors proposals and forcibly updates state once whatever conditions that plugin cares about happen to be met.
+In fact, it need not be answerable by teleport.
+It is acceptable for the request to never automatically state-transition, and instead rely on an external plugin which monitors reviews and forcibly updates state once whatever conditions that plugin cares about happen to be met.

 #### Reviewers

-With more users being potentially eligible to approve requests, it may become necessary to provide hits for who should be reviewing a given request.
+With more users being potentially eligible to approve requests, it may become necessary to provide hints for who should be reviewing a given request.
 While it isn't feasible to direcly notify a user via teleport (non-static users are lazily created on login), that doesn't stop us from supporting a loose concept of *suggested* reviewers.